Parniaahmadi/BI-Project/README.md

-# BI-Project, This project showcase the Data analysis
+# BI-Project, This project showcases the Data analysis